Key takeaways:

 Additionally, NAD+ is involved in cell signaling processes both within and outside of cells.

 As we age, there are a lot of physiological changes that take place.
-We all know this: hearing loss and hair loss; your muscle mass declines and wrinkles increase; weight tends to rise, along with blood glucose levels.
-Eventually, you end up with heart problems or diabetes, and then everything goes downhill from there.
+We all know the signs of aging: hearing loss and hair loss; your muscle mass declines and wrinkles increase; weight tends to rise, along with blood glucose levels.
+Eventually, everything seems to go downhill… And a lack of NAD+ is part of the problem.

 NAD+ levels decline with aging and are likely at the heart of many of the age-related declines we face.[ref]

-• NAD+ is important in DNA repair, and this process is so important for preventing cellular death – or cancer.[ref]
+- NAD+ is important in DNA repair, which prevents cell death or cancer.[ref]

 Sirtuins and Aging: